Volunteers work throughout Campbells Bay every week controlling pest plants and planting new native trees. These are some of our restoration areas.

 - weed control around the 16th tee area and replanting

-- paying for contractor weed control and planting in the plantations around the 17th, 4th, 8th and 5th fairways
+- paying for contractor weed control and planting in the plantations near the 17th, 4th, 8th and 5th fairways

 - removal of the dead gums in the 17th fairway plantation and in the 4th fairway plantation 2016